Your Ad Here

 .

-Pony Plate Girder had two design varients: a two girder and three girder.
-This means the float bridge had a plate girder on the outer edges of the float bridge .
+Pony Plate Girder also had two design varients: a two girder and three girder.
+This means the float bridge had a plate girder on the outer edges of the float bridge.
 A three girder type had an additional girder running up the center of the float bridge between the tracks.

 Also, the ends of the bridge varied by builder.
 Pony Plate Girder float bridges could be found with tapered ends, rounded ends, square ends:

 The fourth type of float bridge, was a hybrid design.
-It used pony plate girders on the outer edges, with a single tall steel truss down the center.
-To date, only the Jay Street Terminal used this type of hybrid design:.
+It was composed of pony plate girders on the outer edges, with a single tall steel truss down the center.
+To date, only the Jay Street Terminal used this type of composite design..

 Please note the above illustrations do not show winches, jacks and other equipment, and minor aesthetic differences varied by builder.